arvidn/libtorrent/docs/settings.rst

 +------------------------+------+---------+

-when set to true, the downloaded counter sent to trackers will include the actual number of payload bytes donwnloaded including redundant bytes.
-If set to false, it will not include any redundany bytes
+when set to true, the downloaded counter sent to trackers will include the actual number of payload bytes downloaded including redundant bytes.
+If set to false, it will not include any redundancy bytes

 .. _strict_end_game_mode: